-Libreboot on x86 uses the GRUB payload by default, which means that the GRUB configuration file (where your GRUB menu comes from) is stored directly alongside libreboot and its GRUB payload executable, inside the flash chip.
-In context, this means that installing distributions and managing them is handled slightly differently compared to traditional BIOS systems.
+Libreboot on x86 can use the GNU GRUB bootloader as a bare metal coreboot payload if you wish, which means that the GRUB configuration file (where your GRUB menu comes from) is stored directly alongside Libreboot and its GRUB payload executable, inside the flash chip.
+In context, this means that installing distributions and managing them is handled slightly differently compared to traditional BIOS or UEFI systems.

 This guide is written for Debian net installer.
 You can download the ISO from the homepage on debian.org.
 Use this on the GRUB terminal to boot it from USB (for 64-bit Intel or AMD):